SeanBlair/FTPClient/README.txt

-This branch is Laura Barton's version of the project, to be merged or otherwise referenced before the due date.
+This is a simple TCP client implemented by Laura Barton (n4v9a) and Sean Blair (o5v9a) for Assignment 1 of CPSC 317 2016W1.